SatcherInstitute/prototype/README.md

 A full list of options can be found [here](https://cloud.google.com/sdk/gcloud/reference/functions/deploy).
 Changing configuration of the function is usually easier from the cloud console UI.

-## Testing functions
+## Testing Pub/Sub triggers
-To test a function triggered by a topic, run
-`gcloud pubsub topics publish projects/temporary-sandbox-290223/topics/your_topic_name --message "your_message"`
+To test a Cloud Function or Cloud Run service triggered by a Pub/Sub topic, run `gcloud pubsub topics publish projects/<project-id>/topics/<your_topic_name> --message "your_message"`
 - your_topic_name is the name of the topic the function specified as a trigger.
 - your_message is the json message that will be serialized and passed to the `'data'` property of the event.

+Note that this method will work for the upload to GCS function or service, which expects to read information from the `'data'` field.
+The GCS-to-BQ function or service expects to read from the `'attributes'` field, so the `--attribute` flag should be used instead.
+See [Documentation](https://cloud.google.com/sdk/gcloud/reference/pubsub/topics/publish) for details.

 ### Testing example
 For example, you can use the following command to trigger ingestion for the list of state names and state codes (note that backslashes are required on Windows because Windows is weird and messes up serialization if you don't.
 OS X or Linux may not require backslashes, I'm not sure).